naoshibaikyu/cyborgresistance/halloween.md

 GilliamKnight: That sounds like a perfect idea!
 Stand back, fair maidens!

-WitchArrietty Annoyed: "Fair maidens?"
+WitchArrietty Angry: "Fair maidens?"

 %Silver and the knight both begin to engage in a duel.
 It appears that the two are evenly matched.
 Molly and Arrietty watch intently, rooting for Silver.

 UlalaMolly Shocked: W-wait a sec!
 I think I recognize this robot... it's a Gilliam Knight!

-WitchArrietty Shocked: Seriously, how do you know so much?

-UlalaMolly Shocked: Be extra super careful, Dimey!!
+Be extra super careful, Dimey!!

-WitchArrietty Angry: Stop ignoring me, none of them have been a rhetorical question!

 %As clouds part in the sky, the full moon shines down into the room.

-GilliamKnight: **[some expression of mild despair]**
+GilliamKnight: **[stands back a bit and drops his lance in dispair]**

+OniSilver Nani: Hm?!

 %The Gilliam Knight immediately stops dueling, as he goes stiff and starts to tremble.
 Two wolf legs burst out from either side of his lower body, while a wolf head pops out between the new legs!

-WitchArrietty Annoyed: Ewwww, gross!
+WitchArrietty Angry: Ewwww, gross!

-UlalaMolly Angry: Ughhh, put that thing away!
+UlalaMolly Shocked: Ughhh, put that thing away!

 OniSilver Annoyed: I must admit, that does look a tad unsavory.